JohnathonNow/angus_numbers_go_up/README.md

 elements may migrate between queues of different chunks.
 For example, a player may move to a new chunk.

+Or is it better to have sets of queues per some other sharding scheme, to avoid migration?
+Each chunk could have an output buffer to send to nearby players.

 ## Queue priority

 1. Take damage